 Control returns to the user after the script has been read, unless the script contains a "quit" command.

-You can also use the "read" command in place of the "data" command to read a thermo dataset.
+You can also use the "read" command in place of the "data" or "surface_data" command to read a thermo or surface reaction dataset.